-In February 2014, the Compensation Committee approved a target of 62,906 performance-based restricted stock units ("Performance-Based RSUs") for certain of its senior management.
-The Performance-Based RSUs may result in shares of the Company's common stock being issued based on the attainment of certain performance metrics of the Company over the three year period, January 1, 2014 to December 31, 2016.
+In February 2014, the Compensation Committee approved a target of 62,906 performance-based restricted stock units ("Performance-Based RSUs") for certain members of senior management of the Company.
+The Performance-Based RSUs provide for shares of the Company's common stock to be issued based on the attainment of certain performance metrics of the Company over the three year period, January 1, 2014 to December 31, 2016.
 The number of shares of the Company's common stock that may be issued to the recipients for the Performance-Based RSUs range from 0% to 200% of the target amount depending on actual results as compared to the target performance metrics.
-The Performance-Based RSUs vest upon the determination date for the actual results at the end of the three-year period and require the recipients continue to be employed by the Company through the determination date as specified in the award document.
+The Performance-Based RSUs vest upon the determination date for the actual results at the end of the three-year period and require the recipients continue to be employed by the Company through the determination date.
 The Performance-Based RSUs will be settled in shares of the Company's common stock.

-The fair value of the Performance-Based RSU's was determined to be equal to the number of shares of the Company's common stock to be issued based on the target amount multiplied by the closing price of the Company's common stock of \$17.09 on the date the Performance-Based RSU awards were approved by the Compensation Committee.
-As of June 30, 2014, the target amount represents management's best estimate of the number of shares of the Company's common stock expected to be issued at the end of the three-year performance cycle.
-The Company recognized \$0.1 million and \$0.1 million of total stock-based compensation expense related to outstanding Performance-Based RSUs grants for the three and six months ended June 30, 2014.
-At June 30, 2014, the Company had unrecognized compensation cost of \$0.9 million, based on target amount, related to unvested Performance-Based RSUs, which is expected to be recognized over a weighted average period of 1.8 years.
+The fair value of the Performance-Based RSUs was determined to be equal to the number of shares of the Company's common stock to be issued based on the target amount multiplied by the closing price of the Company's common stock of \$17.09 on the date the Performance-Based RSU awards were approved by the Compensation Committee.
+As of September 30, 2014, the target amount represents management's best estimate of the number of shares of the Company's common stock expected to be issued at the end of the three-year performance cycle.
+The Company recognized \$0.1 million and \$0.2 million of total stock-based compensation expense related to outstanding Performance-Based RSUs grants for the three and nine months ended September 30, 2014, respectively.
+At September 30, 2014, the Company had unrecognized compensation cost of \$0.8 million, based on the target amount, related to unvested Performance-Based RSUs, which is expected to be recognized over a weighted average period of 1.6 years.